statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 1. The provisions of the present Convention shall in no way affect the right of Parties to adopt:

-(a) stricter domestic measures regarding the conditions for trade, king, possession or transport of specimens of species included in Appendices I, II and III, or the complete prohibition thereof; or
+(a) stricter domestic measures regarding the conditions for trade, taking, possession or transport of specimens of species included in Appendices I, II and III, or the complete prohibition thereof; or

 (b) domestic measures restricting or prohibiting trade, taking, possession, or transport of species not included in Appendices I, II or III.
 2. The provisions of the present Convention shall in no way affect the provisions of any domestic measures or the obligations of Parties deriving from any treaty, convention, or international agreement relating to other aspects of trade, taking, possession, or transport of specimens which is in force or subsequently may enter into force for any Party including any measure pertaining to the Customs, public health, veterinary or plant quarantine fields.